ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-sg.md

 ### Configure Keycloak instance in your Kubernetes cluster as an OIDC provider

-Now you have a working keycloak, your Provider URL is `https://keycloak.example.com/auth/realms/ovh-lab-k8s-oidc-authentication` and you created a User, you can watch the [Configuring the OIDC provider on an OVHcloud Managed Kubernetes cluster](../configure-oidc-provider/) guide to configure the OIDC provider on your Kubernetes cluster through Control Panel, the API or Terraform.
+Now that you have a working keycloak, your Provider URL is `https://keycloak.example.com/auth/realms/ovh-lab-k8s-oidc-authentication`, and since you created a User, you can read the [Configuring the OIDC provider on an OVHcloud Managed Kubernetes cluster](../configure-oidc-provider/) guide to configure the OIDC provider on your Kubernetes cluster via the OVHcloud Control Panel, the OVHcloud API or via Terraform.

 Explanations: